tommycho1223/Power_Outage_Analysis/README.md

   frameborder="0"
 ></iframe>

+Positive anomaly levels mean warm ocean temperatures, while negative anomaly levels mean cool ocean temperatures.
+The graph shows that negative anomaly levels cause more power outages and range from approximately `-1.5` to `+2.5`.
+It is interesting that it seems around `+1.5` to `+2.0` are ideal temperatures to avoid power outages.

 ### Bivariate Analysis

+<iframe
+  src="assets/file-name.html"
+  width="800"
+  height="600"
+  frameborder="0"
+></iframe>

+From the first graph, we can see that different climate regions show varying outage durations. `Northeast` and `Central` regions appear to have more frequent long-duration outages, while `Hawaii` and `West North Central` have shorter durations with fewer outliers.
+On the other hand, significant outliers, which are above `40,000` hours are present across multiple regions such as `East North Central` and `Northeast`, etc.

+<iframe
+  src="assets/file-name.html"
+  width="800"
+  height="600"
+  frameborder="0"
+></iframe>

+The outage Duration vs. Anomaly Level graph indicates that a positive anomaly level likely has a lower power outage durations and smaller number of occurrences.
+A few extreme values (above 40,000 hours) are present at both positive and negative anomaly levels but `-0.4` and `-0.5` have significant outliers.

 ## Assessment of Missingness

 ## Hypothesis Testing

+**Null Hypothesis**: The frequency of power outages **does not** vary significantly between different climate regions.

+**Alternative Hypothesis**: The frequency of power outages **varies significantly** between different climate regions.

+If the p-value is **equal or lower** than `0.05`, we reject the null hypothesis, and the mean outage durations vary significantly between different climate regions.

+If the p-value is **greater** than `0.05`, we fail to reject the null hypothesis, which means there is no significant evidence that mean outage durations vary between climate regions.

+The p-value is greater than `0.05`, so we fail to reject the null hypothesis and there is no significant evidence that the mean outage durations vary significantly between different climate regions.
+This suggests that any variation in mean outage durations across climate regions could be due to **random chance** rather than a systematic difference.

 ## Framing a Prediction Problem

+My model will predict **the duration of a power outage** based on various factors available in the dataset.

+The target variable is `outage_duration`, which indicates the duration of power outage in minutes.

+The features are:

+`climate_region`: The climate region where the outage occurred.
+Outages in different regions may have different durations due to local infrastructure and weather conditions.

+`cause_category`: The cause of the outage (e.g., equipment failure, severe weather, etc.).
+Different causes (e.g., severe weather vs. equipment failure) likely result in different outage durations.

+`month`: The month the outage occurred.

+`anomaly_level`: The El Niño/La Niña index (oceanic anomaly level).
+The El Niño/La Niña index may influence the severity of weather-related outages.

+`outage_start`: The start date and time of the outage.

 ## Basline Model

+I'm going to use two of the features I mentioned in Step 5: Framing a Prediction Problem for the baseline model.`climate_region` and `anmonaly_level`.

+The tagrget variable is `outage_duration`.

 ## Final Model